elc45/fisher-hmc-paper/main.typ

 <motivation-gaussian>

-When we run HMC, we compute the derivatives of the posterior log density (the fisher scores).
+When we run HMC, we compute the derivatives of the posterior log density (the scores).
 They contain a lot of information about the posterior, but when we compute the mass matrix, we ignore this information.

-To illustrate how useful the fisher scores can be, let’s start very simple, and assume our posterior is a one dimensional normal distribution $N (mu , sigma^2)$ with density $d mu$, and let’s assume we have two posterior draws $x_1$ and
+To illustrate how useful the scores can be, let’s start very simple, and assume our posterior is a one dimensional normal distribution $N (mu , sigma^2)$ with density $d mu$, and let’s assume we have two posterior draws $x_1$ and
-$x_2$, together with the covector (row-vector) of fisher scores $alpha_i = frac(diff, diff x_i) log d mu (x_i) = sigma^(-2) (mu - x_i)$.
+$x_2$, together with the covector (row-vector) of scores $alpha_i = frac(diff, diff x_i) log d mu (x_i) = sigma^(-2) (mu - x_i)$.
 Based on this
 information we can directly compute $mu$ and $sigma$, and so identify the exact posterior, by solving for $mu$ and $sigma$.
 We get $mu = dash(x) + sigma^2